1993 Canadian federal election: Quebec constitutional status

 Mulroney had also promised to change the constitutional status quo in favour of increasing provincial autonomy; this was one of the most important reasons for his party's support in Quebec.
 He attempted to amend the constitution twice, but both reform proposals failed.
 The Meech Lake Accord collapsed in 1990 when the provincial legislatures of Newfoundland and Manitoba adjourned without bringing the issue to a vote; all 10 provincial legislatures had to ratify the accord for it to become law.
-The Charlottetown Accord was defeated by the Canadian people in an October 1992 referendum.
+The Charlottetown Accord was rejected by the Canadian people in an October 1992 referendum.
 In the case of the Charlottetown Accord, the majority of Canada's population voted against an agreement endorsed by every First Minister and most other political groups.
 This stinging rebuke against the "political class" in Canada was a preview of things to come, as the upcoming election would be held on October 25, 1993, a year less a day after the Charlottetown referendum.
 Additional polls in January 1993 concerning the cost-of-living crisis in the country showed that public opinion was broadly against the unpopular PCs.